About the data

 Hospitalizations and deaths are counted for individuals where the outcome was due to COVID-19 illness or were COVID-19 related.
 Hospitalization counts for recent days may include incidental COVID-19 hospitalizations (hospitalizations for injury or illness not primarily related to COVID-19).
 All hospitalizations are reviewed by our Disease Research Intervention Specialists and incidental hospitalizations are excluded.
 Counts on Mondays may include higher numbers of hospitalizations because review is not conducted over the weekend.

-Deaths among persons with COVID-19 are investigated by our Disease Research Intervention Specialists to determine if the cause of death was confirmed or suspected to have been related to COVID-19.
-Death investigations are conducted by reviewing the decedent's death certificate and, when necessary, medical record information.
-If COVID-19 is ruled out as a cause of death, these deaths will be removed from our dashboards and reports.
+Before January 1, 2023, deaths among persons with positive COVID-19 PCR or antigen results were investigated to determine if the cause of death was confirmed or suspected to have been related to COVID-19.
+Death investigations were conducted by reviewing the decedent's death certificate and, when necessary, medical record information.
+If COVID-19 was ruled out as a cause of death, these deaths were removed from our dashboards and reports.
 Death certificates are typically filed within 2 weeks of the date of death; however, those can take up to a year to be finalized.
-Our team conducts death investigations as decedents are identified and information becomes available, which can be some time after COVID-19 infection and death.

 The 7-day average rate is used to adjust for daily variations, which may be large among smaller populations.
 It is determined by first calculating the 7-day rate for each day in the past 28 days.
 Then, the average of the 7-day rates for the past 28 days is taken.

 COVID-19 Community Levels are categories set by the CDC to determine the impact of COVID-19 on communities and actions to take.
 The CDC also provides Transmission Levels (also known as Community Transmission) to describe the amount of COVID-19 spread within each county.